The Mediterranean Diet

 For more on this:

-The Main Mediterranean Diet Benefits to Health Are These:
+The Main Mediterranean Diet Benefits to Health

 Protection against heart disease and stroke.
 There have been many reports on the benefits of a Med Diet on heart health.
 For example, an April 2016 study was published in the European Heart Journal that claimed that people who eat and drink a Med diet are up to 33% less likely to suffer a cardiac event than people who follow a typical modern diet.
 The prestigious Mayo Clinic has described the Med diet as a "heart-healthy eating plan".